apache/spark-website/releases/_posts/2025-05-23-spark-release-4-0-0.md

 Spark Connect continues its rapid advancement, delivering substantial improvements:
 - A new lightweight Python client ([pyspark-client](https://pypi.org/project/pyspark-client)) at just 1.5 MB.
+- An additional release tarball with Spark Connect enabled by default.
 - Full API compatibility for the Java client.
+- A new spark.api.mode configuration to easily turn on/off Spark Connect for your applications.
 - Greatly expanded API coverage.
 - ML on Spark Connect.
 - A new client implementation for [Swift](https://github.com/apache/spark-connect-swift).